aaronvstory/firefoxyproxy/README.md

 ## Usage

 1. Click the extension icon to open the popup
-2. Enter your 922proxy credentials
+2. Enter your 922proxy credentials.
+The extension no longer ships with built-in credentials, so you must supply your own username and password.
 3. Click "Generate New Proxies" to create proxy configurations
 4. Download the configuration file
 5. Import the configuration into FoxyProxy